 \qquad$K_{k+1}$: state matrix at the moment $k+1$

 \qquad$F_k$: partial derivative of $f(x_k)$ to x at the moment $k$

 \qquad$H_k$: partial derivative of $h(x_k)$ to x at the moment $k$

-Based on the non-linear funtion $f(x_k)$ of state vector $x_k$(including gaze points'trajectory and yolo's trajectory) and non-linear function $h(x_k)$ of measeured vector $z_k$(fusion trajectory), we can approximate the next state estimate $z_{k+1}$ of the system through Kalman Filter algorithm.
-And the trajectory prediction result is shown in Figure \ref{trajectory}.
+Based on the non-linear function $f(x_k)$ of state vector $x_k$(including gaze point trajectory and YOLO's trajectory) and non-linear function $h(x_k)$ of measured vector $z_k$(fusion trajectory), this study could approximate the next state estimate $z_{k+1}$ of the system through Kalman Filter algorithm.
+Figure \ref{result} shows the prediction result of the conflict object.

-We can easily find that the red smooth line of visual fusion's trajectory is closer to the actual trajectory in green than Yolo's trajectory and gaze points' trajectory alone.
-And the Root Mean Squared Error(RMSE) of predicted trajectory is 0.88 pixel, proving the accuracy of predicted trajectory.
+It revealed that the red smooth line of visual fusion's trajectory was closer to the actual trajectory in green than YOLO's trajectory and gaze points' trajectory alone.
+The Root Mean Squared Error(RMSE) of the predicted trajectory was 0.88 pixel$^2$.

-Then we can conclude that cooperative visual perception can better predict the conflict object's trajectory and support the following planning and controlling session for autonomous vehicles.
+So human-vehicle cooperative visual perception could better predict the trajectory and kinematic states of conflict objects.
+The accurate prediction could support the decision-making and control of AVs.